IgniteUI/igniteui-docfx/kr/components/hierarchicalgrid/hierarchical_grid.md

 ```

 #### Defining custom theme
-One can easily create a new theme, that extends the [`igx-grid-theme`]({environment:sassApiUrl}/index.html#function-igx-grid-theme) and accepts the parameters, required to customize the group by as desired.
+One can easily create a new theme, that extends the [`igx-grid-theme`]({environment:sassApiUrl}/index.html#function-igx-grid-theme) and accepts the parameters, required to customize the hierarchical grid as desired.

 ```scss